codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 max-width="70%"
 %}

-On the right side, you can find a list of buttons that allow you to visit the environment directly, share the link on Slack and most importantly stop the enviroment, so that it doesn't count against your account.
+On the right side, you can find a list of buttons that allow you to visit the environment directly, share the link on Slack and most importantly stop the environment, so that it doesn't count against your account.
 It is a good practice to launch environments only when you need them and clean them up once you are done with them.

 ## Collaborating with Pull requests

-Continuous Integration (CI) is based on two pillarstones:
+Continuous Integration (CI) is based on two pillar stones:

 1. The merging of all features into a shared mainline (this is the *integration* part)
 2. The capability to auto-build all commits and have a deployable artifact at any given point in time (this is the *continuous* part)